Squidly1408/Squidly-s_Folder_Tools/ReadMe.md

 - Math and how to do it
 - create, edit, delete, and manage commands via the command
 - Use your computer as a montior and control other devices via the ports on your computer
-- Create a requirements folder with just a click, there is qa script that does this for you
+- Create a requirements folder with just a click, there is a script that does this for you
 - Corrupting folders and files